hamoid/video_export_processing/README.md

 Written in Kotlin and uses Gradle as build system.

+## Using the library

+I placed a copy of the library to test under the `p5Library` folder so you don't need to build it yourself.

+## Bulding the library

 The project can be opened in IntelliJ Idea community edition.

 Wait for indexing (takes a minute).